Members of the Board of Trustees

 PGDip.
 Clin.
 Psych, MA, BA Hons (first class)

 Richard has remained active in health however.
 As well as his long term involvement with Hawksbury he has spent time as a Board Member on the old Otago Area Health Board, and since 2000 has been a member of the Otago DHB and then the Southern DHB.
 This included seven years as Chair of the Board.
+When the SDHB Board was dismissed by the Minister of Health in 2015 he was appointed by the Minister as a deputy Commissioner to run the DHB – a position he still holds.
 In 2010 he was elected as top polling Councillor to the Dunedin City Council.
-Richard is also a Trustee or Director of a number of other organisations including the Health Care Otago Charitable Trust and the Composite Retail Group (which he Chairs).
+He served two terms as a Councillor before work pressure meant he decided not to stand for election in 2016.
+In his second term he was the Chair of Finance for the Council.
+Richard is also a Trustee or Director of a number of other organisations including the Health Care Otago Charitable Trust and was a director and Chairman of Composite Retail Group before relinquishing that position in 2015.
 From 2010 to 2013 he was a Board member of the Toitu Otago Settlers Museum.
-In 2013 he was re-elected to the Dunedin City Council and the Southern DHB.
-He is the Chairman of the Finance Committee at Council.

 Felicity Bond - Deputy Chair